Ryoma Sakamoto: The Kochi-born samurai who fought for modern Japan

-From the 12th Century, warriors known as samurai established a feudal military government in Japan.
-Sakamoto Ryoma was born in a period when the Tokugawa shogunate (also known as the Edo Bakufu) had seized political power over Japan and created a strict class hierarchy system.
-Furthermore, with the exception of the Netherlands and China, Japan’s borders were closed and trading with foreign countries was banned for more than 200 years under the shogunate’s national isolation policy.
+Starting in the 12th century, a feudal military government supported by samurai controlled most of Japan.
+Ryoma was born during the reign of the Tokugawa shogunate (also known as the Edo Bakufu), which had seized political power and created a strict class hierarchy system.
+Furthermore, the shogunate instituted a national isolation policy to prevent foreign influences from entering Japan.
+A few, heavily controlled ports were allowed to have contact with ships from the Netherlands and China, but beyond that Japan’s borders were closed and trading with foreign countries was banned for over 200 years.

-However in 1853, steam ships captained by Matthew C. Perry* suddenly arrived on Japanese shores, demanding Japan’s borders be reopened.
-Looking upon the military power of the United States and daunted by Perry’s assertiveness, the shogunate yielded and agreed to the demands.
-This act led to an eruption of further distrust towards the shogunate, and saw the beginning of political confusion and civil war.
+However, this all changed in 1853, when United States Navy steam ships captained by Commodore Matthew C. Perry suddenly arrived on Japanese shores, demanding the country open its borders.
+Looking upon the military power of the United States and daunted by Perry’s aggressive approach, the shogunate yielded and agreed to their demands.
+This act led to an eruption of deep distrust towards the shogunate, and precipitated political confusion and eventually civil war.

-Sakamoto Ryoma was the key figure in creating the opportunity to overthrow the Edo Bakufu (shogunate).
-Among the many groups wanting to take down the shogunate by military force, Ryoma proposed a more peaceful political reform.
-This proposal was eventually accepted by the shogunate, ending over 650 years of samurai reign.
-In 1868, power was restored to the Emperor, making way for the formation of the Meiji Government whose aim was to create a more modern Japan.
+He was a key figure in creating the opportunity to overthrow the Tokugawa shogunate.
+At the time there were many groups wanting to take down the shogunate by military force, but Ryoma proposed a more peaceful option for political reform.
+This proposal was eventually accepted by the shogunate, ending over 650 years of military reign.
+In 1867 power was restored to the Meiji Emperor, making way for the formation of the Meiji government whose aim was to create a more modern Japan.

-Amongst his many works in various fields, Ryoma is also said to have established the first Japanese trading company called Kameyama Shachu in Nagasaki, and is also said to be the first person in the country to have gone on a honeymoon.
+During his short life Ryoma was active in many different fields.
+He established the first Japanese trading company, Kameyama Shachu, while living in Nagasaki.
+He is also thought to be the first person in Japan to have gone on a honeymoon!

-While Sakamoto Ryoma was a famed swordsman, it was through his humanity and conversational prowess, not military strength, that brought Japan into a new era.
-Ryoma was ahead of his time, having a more global perspective and ideology in a time of internal conflict within Japan.
-He traveled all over Japan during the final years of the Edo Period, until he was assassinated at only 33 years old.
+While he was a famed swordsman, it was through his ability to connect with others and negotiation skills, rather than brute force, that he helped bring Japan into a new era.
+Ryoma was ahead of his time, having a rather global perspective and ideology in a time of internal conflict within Japan.
+He traveled all over Japan during the final years of the Tokugawa shogunate, until he was sadly assassinated at only 33 years old.

-Sakamoto Ryoma is still an inspiration to many Japanese today, and is one of the most famous “last samurai” in Japanese history.
+Ryoma Sakamoto is still an inspiration to many people in Japan today and is one of the most famous “last samurai” of the country’s history.

-Ryoma was born in a town to the west of Kochi Castle.
+Ryoma was born in the Kamimachi area of Kochi City, to the west of Kochi Castle.
 The area is dotted with places that have a connection to the famous samurai, so it’s the perfect place to get acquainted with the Ryoma’s roots.